CycloneDX/cdxgen/contrib/xBOMEval/results/cdx1/results-0805/README.md

 37. **Question:** What prompted CycloneDX to create the CBOM?
 38. **Question:** What considerations went into the design of the CBOM?
 39. **Question:** What is the reason behind the CBOM's existence in CycloneDX?
-40. **Question:** What specific attributes are detailed for claims within this documentation's table?
+40. **Question:** What specific attributes are detailed for claims within this documentation's table? - correct
 41. **Question:** What are the three distinct fields that comprise conformance in CDXA?
 42. **Question:** What mechanism does CycloneDX use to record conformance through attestations?
 43. **Question:** What are the essential parts that make up an assertion in CDXA?